prolkh/prolkh.github.io/_posts/2023-11-29-guess-what-i-ate-for-lunch.md

 categories: diary
 ---

-I ate duck meat and rice. it was delicious~
+I ate duck meat and rice. it was yummy~